 The Results: Well my skin is left wonderfully hydrated, plump and helps with skin’s resilience.
 I use this in particular when my skin may have a monthly eruption as it works wonderfully as an anti inflammatory.
 Calms down angry unsettled skin.
 On some ruthless winter nights, where the heating takes a toll on my skin I apply double layer of this balm.
 It almost protects it from any harshness in the environment.

 Now, it is no secret, it is prohibitively expensive, and many have complained about why it’s so expensive?!
-But here’s some food for thought and consider this with an open mind: Consider dissecting the ingredients list.
-The Blue Cocoon has some lush ingredients like Blue Tansy, Frankincense, Myrrh, Geranium, Immortelle… these are by no means cheap ingredients.
-Then consider extraction method(s).
-Obtaining frankincense is manual human labour, followed by oil extraction.
-Next up is sourcing from various countries and origin of ingredients.
-Followed by the cost of concocting the product itself, covering any incidentals/overheads, and adding a mark-up for profit (its not, ‘Not for Profit’ entity), dealing with different countries, there are always middlemen making money (although its shipped directly from ML studio overseas) … the final price adds up to $160.
+But here’s one lens to this, consider dissecting the ingredients list.
+The Blue Cocoon has some lush ingredients like Blue Tansy, Frankincense, Myrrh, Immortelle… some of these are by no means cheap ingredients.
+Now in saying so, these would be bought wholesale, so the cost of these per pot is not as much.
+Followed by the cost of concocting the product itself, covering any incidentals/ operational overheads, packaging costs, building in shipping costs, and adding a rather generous mark-up for profit.… the final price adds up to $180 (recent price hike from $160).
+Beyond ridiculous and not justifiable in a market where creative artisans are coming with new formulations which are not only competitively priced but also capable of out performing.